 In some ways, Pilates workouts are similar to yoga in that they focus on deep breathing and a mind-body connection to enhance fitness.

 However, Pilates also focuses on optimal functional fitness to improve posture and body awareness.

-The systematic exercises used in Pilates not only build core strength but also lead to numerous other benefits that influence balance.
+The systematic exercises used in Pilates build core strength and lead to numerous other benefits that influence balance.

 This includes spine and joint mobility, proprioception, balance, and coordination training.

 When integrated into other resistance and endurance training programs, Pilates is another tool to help improve overall fitness in women.

 For example, in one study, Pilates training effectively improved abdominal strength and upper spine posture and stabilized core posture.